SoujanyaPonnapalli/soujanyaponnapalli.github.io/_pages/about.md

 <!-- UC Berkeley -->
 Soujanya is a postdoctoral scholar at the University of California, Berkeley.
-She works with [Prof. Natacha Crooks](https://nacrooks.github.io/) and is affiliated with the [Sky Computing Lab](https://sky.cs.berkeley.edu/) in the EECS Department at Berkeley.
+She works with [Prof. Natacha Crooks](https://nacrooks.github.io/) and is affiliated with the [Sky Computing Lab](https://sky.cs.berkeley.edu/) at Berkeley's EECS Department.
 Primarily, her work is at the intersection of distributed systems and storage systems.
 She built IO-efficient infrastructures for modern applications like blockchains, has designed key-value stores and file systems for modern hardware like Persistent Memory and CXL,